PIA-Group/ScientISST-notebooks/_Utilities/README.md

     jsonObjNB: .json
         .json object containing the updated dictionary's information.

 ###  formatAll

-####
 This function can be used to format several notebooks inside a folder.

+*def formatAll(dir='ScientIST-notebooks/folder_name/')*

     Parameters
     ----------
     dir: string
         Directory path of the folder containing the notebooks to format.

 #

 ## downloadIMG.py